deye9/node-multi-tenant/README.md

 **Parameters**

 - modelName of type String [Contains the name of the model to be used]
-- dataObject of type Object [Key value representation of the data to be deleted]
+- key of type Object [Key value representation of the data to be deleted]

 **Sample Code**